Contents |

 Mars Information |

-The solar panels will be deployed after allowing 15 minutes for the dust to settle.
-Phoenix will then take its first images of itself and its surroundings.
-When communications resume the first images, along with spacecraft health telemetry, will be relayed back to Earth, at about 9:43-10:02 p.m.
-EDT, but there may be an additional 30 minute delay before the data is accessible.
-A news briefing will be held at midnight EDT.
-Landing occurs just before the northern summer solstice, at 68 degree latitude the Sun will be in the sky full time and will not dip below the horizon until August.
+The solar panels were deployed after allowing 15 minutes for the dust to settle.
+Phoenix then took its first images of itself and its surroundings.
+When communications resume the first images, along with spacecraft health telemetry, were relayed back to Earth.
+Landing occured just before the northern summer solstice, at 68 degree latitude the Sun will be in the sky full time and will not dip below the horizon until August.

 All instruments will be deployed in the first two days after landing, but there will be an 8 to 10 day "characterization phase" to check out all systems.
 After this, the first soil sample will be delivered to the TEGA experiment.
 Surface samples will be analyzed by TEGA and MECA for the next 10 to 15 days and then deeper layers will be explored in 2 to 3 cm increments.
 Ice is expected to be 2 to 5 cm deep.
-As the summer ends the mission will have less solar energy to operate and will end when its power is depleted.
+As the summer ended the mission had less solar energy to operate and made its last transmission on 2 November before power was depleted.
 Cost of the mission is estimated at $417 million.

 Phoenix Lander on Mars